TheThingsIndustries/lorawan-stack-docs/doc/content/reference/device-claiming-repository/_index.md

 ```

 If `tls.source` is set to `key-vault`, {{% tts %}} uses its [Key Vault]({{< ref "/reference/configuration/the-things-stack#key-vault" >}}) configuration to load the TLS client certificate.

+Please contact [The Things Industries support](mailto:support@thethingsindustries.com) to gain access to The Things Join Server.